FOOD SENSITIVITIES AND INTOLERANCE: FROM TRIGGERS TO TREATMENT (PT. 1)

 Both food sensitivities and allergies pertain to adverse immune reactions to ingested foods.
 The type of immune response involved is usually unique, yet there have been cases of food sensitivity developing into full-blown allergy.

-• Allergy.
+- Allergy.
 In the case of an allergy, the immune system deploys IgE antibodies in response to allergens.
 The associated immune response is often more acute and inflammatory than that associated with food sensitivities or intolerances.
 Despite this, an allergic response can be delayed, with onset ranging anywhere between instantaneously to 48 hours.
 Typical allergic responses usually occur up to an hour after food is ingested.
 It is generally understood that the more severe the allergy, the quicker the immune response.
-Anaphylaxis is an instant allergic reaction with potentially life-threatening consequences.[2]
+Anaphylaxis is an allergic reaction that can occur over a period of a few minutes to hours with potentially life-threatening consequences.[5]

 Possible Underlying Causes